 - Number of alumni who are sitting members of the N.J.
 Supreme Court: 1, Stuart Rabner, ’82

-- Alumni who are leaders in state government: Assemblyman Herb Conaway (D-7), ’85; Acting Treasurer Ford M. Scudder, '05
+- Alumni who are leaders in state government: Assemblyman Herb Conaway (D-7), ’85

-- Princeton University brings close to 800,000 visitors and approximately $2 billion in economic activity to the region each year.
+- Princeton University brings close to 860,000 visitors to campus and the region each year.

-- In FY2016, Princeton University had $318.4 million in sponsored research expenditures, including the University and the Princeton Plasma Physics Laboratory
+- In FY2018, Princeton University had $358.5 million in sponsored research expenditures, including the University and the Princeton Plasma Physics Laboratory.

 - The Dinky Line, running between Princeton Junction and Princeton Station, is the shortest regularly scheduled commuter line in the country at 2.9 miles.